-Ka Iwi Coalition volunteers and land trust staff work into the night to mail requests for the last funds needed to complete Ka Iwi Coast's protection.
+Ka Iwi Coalition volunteers and land trust staff work into the night to mail requests for the last unds needed to complete Ka Iwi Coast's protection.

-- Who takes the lead in drafting the case of support and funding applications? - Who takes the lead in receiving donations, and providing gift acknowledgement letters? - Will there be a campaign website or will one organization host the digital campaign? - If a mass mailing is envisioned, what is the cost of that, and who is physically going to print, collate, fold, and mail the mass mailing? - Each organization's role should be clearly outlined in the MOU.
+- What is the total fundraising needed (including costs of the fundraising campaign)? - Who takes the lead in drafting the case of support and funding applications? - · Who takes the lead in receiving donations, and providing gift acknowledgement letters? - Will there be a campaign website or will one organization host the digital campaign? - If a mass mailing is envisioned, what is the cost of that, and who is physically going to print, collate, fold, and mail the mass mailing? - Each organization's role should be clearly outlined in the MOU.